-Oil and gas companies are increasingly turning to robust business intelligence and analytics to help them reduce costs, raise profits, and improve overall company performance.
-Doing so gives them tremendous insight into internal company operations as well external factors such as oil and gas price volatility, extreme weather, environmental accidents and injuries, changes in regulation and taxation, and the rise of alternative energy sources.
+Oil and gas companies are increasingly turning to robust business intelligence and analytics to help them reduce costs, raise profits, and improve overall performance.
+Doing so gives them tremendous insight into internal operations as well as external factors such as oil and gas price volatility, extreme weather, environmental accidents, and injuries, changes in regulation and taxation, and the rise of alternative energy sources.

-Oil and gas companies need instant insight into a plethora of data, but there are five KPIs that stand out from the rest in order to help companies make better, data-driven decisions.
+Oil and gas companies need instant insight into a plethora of data, but there are five KPIs that stand out from the rest and help these organizations make better, data-driven decisions.

 The operating cash flow KPI helps you to monitor the financial health of your company.
 It provides Total Revenue, Total Expense, and Cash Flow by Region.
 It also provides a quick view of cash flow performance over the last 12 rolling months in a bar graph.
 The user is able to see the Top 10 or Bottom 10 cash flow performers at a click of the mouse.
 One more click deeper provides this information for a specific region of operation.

-Traditional methods of producing a LOS are tedious and time consuming for financial personnel.
-But with BI, users can create a customized LOS at any level your organization’s structure with the click of a mouse and then drill dynamically by multiple hierarchical structures, company, location, activity and accounting dates, field supervisors, and more.
+Traditional methods of producing a Lease Operating Statement (LOS) are tedious and time-consuming for financial personnel.
+Even so, the LOS KPI is essential for oil and natural gas companies.
+With BI, users can create a customized LOS at any level of your organization’s structure with the click of a mouse, then drill dynamically by multiple hierarchical structures, company, location, activity and accounting dates, field supervisors, and more.

 There are, of course, multiple other KPIs that can and should be monitored at any oil and gas company in addition to these first five, such as AFE spend by activity date, authorization for expenditure summary, and well summary.